Eulophia zollingeri: Taxonomy and naming

 The carrion orchid was first formally described in 1857 by Heinrich Gustav Reichenbach who gave it the name Cyrtopera zollingeri and published the description in Bonplandia.
 In 1905, Johannes Jacobus Smith changed the name to Eulophia zollingeri.

 Distribution and habitat

 Eulophia zollingeri grows in and near the edges of rainforest where there is rotting wood.
 It occurs in China, Taiwan, India, Indonesia, Japan, Malaysia, New Guinea, the Philippines, Sri Lanka, Thailand, Vietnam and tropical northern Queensland.

+Conservation status

+Australia

+In Queensland this species is listed as "Endangered" under the states Nature Conservation Act 1992.
+It is not listed under the Australian Environment Protection and Biodiversity Conservation Act 1999.